udondan/iam-floyd/README.md

 ### <a name='onResources'></a>onResources

 Limit statement to specified resources.
-Every statement requires a resource, so calling this method is mandatory.

 This is basically the same as `addResources()` of the original `iam.PolicyStatement`.
 Only difference is, it returns the statement so you can use it with method chaining.